onsclom/bun-blog/README.md

 ## Features

 - Perfect page speed scores out of the box
-- Deploy your own blog to Vercel in < 1 minute
+- Deploy your own blog to Vercel in seconds
   - Or deploy to any CDN that accepts static files
 - Super tiny, optimized pages that look great on all devices (inspired by [Bear Blog](https://bearblog.dev/))